openSUSE/news-o-o/_posts/2010-08-10-opensuse-weekly-news-issue-135-is-out.markdown

 ####  [Masim Sugianto: Script for Export-Import Zimbra Mail Server Account](http://vavai.net/2010/08/06/script-for-export-import-zimbra-mail-server-account-password/)

 "Zimbra save all account and profile information on the LDAP database.
-Zimbra has no function for only import and export itâ€™s account, although they have bundled Zimbra to Zimbra migration command.
+Zimbra has no function for only import and export it’s account, although they have bundled Zimbra to Zimbra migration command.
 The Zimbra to Zimbra migration command export all mailbox and account while I only need a list of account with some primary fields like password, first name, full name, etc, especially for testing purpose only."

 ####  [Masim Sugianto: KVM Virtualization on openSUSE 11.3](http://vavai.net/2010/08/05/kvm-virtualization-on-opensuse-11-3/)

-"Itâ€™s looks like that Iâ€™m off and hiatus from blog for a while so itâ€™s time to starting a new article and hope itâ€™s not for the last one :-D .
+"It’s looks like that I’m off and hiatus from blog for a while so it’s time to starting a new article and hope it’s not for the last one :-D .
 KVM (Kernel-based Virtual Machine) is currently popular terms among the virtualization technology.
 What makes it popular and become the strong competitor for Xen Hypervisor are the technology behind KVM and Red Hat decision to move focus on KVM instead of Xen for next release Red Hat Enterprise Linux 6.0.
 What makes KVM gains an advantage on the technology side are the inclusion KVM module into Linux kernel so we do not need a patch or different kernel as we need for Xen Hypervisor.
 Beside the two virtualization technology above, those are various virtualization technology running on Linux : VMWare, VirtualBox, OpenVZ etc but Xen and KVM are quite popular among others."

 ####  [Linux Magazine/Dmitri Popov: Power Management with cpufrequtils](http://www.linux-magazine.com/Online/Blogs/Productivity-Sauce-Dmitri-s-open-source-blend-of-productive-computing/Power-Management-with-cpufrequtils)